valhuber/ApiLogicServer/api_logic_server_cli/docs/Security-Overview.md

 #### `declare_security`

 Add code to the pre-created (empty) Python module that defines table/role filters.
 The system merges these into each retrieval.
+These declarations are processed on system startup as described below.

 &nbsp;